fullstack-hy2020/fullstack-hy2020.github.io/src/content/13/en/part13b.md

 }
 ```

-So this [defines](https://sequelize.org/master/manual/assocs.html#one-to-one-relationships) that there is a _one to many_ relationship between the `users` and `notes` lines.
-We also changed the `sync` calls to change the tables if there are changes to the table definition.
-Now looking at the database schema from the console, it looks like this:
+So this is how we [define](https://sequelize.org/master/manual/assocs.html#one-to-one-relationships) that there is a _one to many_ relationship connection between the <i>users</i> and <i>notes</i> lines.
+We also changed <i>sync</i> calls so that they change the tables if there were any changes to the table definition.
+Now looking at the database schema from the console, it looks like the following:

 ```js
 username=> \d users